 There are two types of management strategies i.e. In-field operations for rice straw management and Off- field operations for rice management.

+Fig. 1.
+Rice straw management strategies

 In-field operations for rice straw management

 There are two types of management strategies i.e. open burning of rice stubble in the field and incorporation of rice straw in the field.